UCL-ARC/green-hpc-course/episodes/introduction.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## Other research activities
+## Other work activities

-Use of HPC will be only one part of your research activities and may not even be the largest source of carbon emissions (though this does not mean you should not work to make your use of HPC more carbon efficient!).
-As well as understanding your carbon emissions from HPC, which this workshop will help you do, you also need to assess other activities you undertake as part of your research and try to estimate emissions associated with them.
+Use of HPC will be only one part of your activities associated with your work and may not even be the largest source of carbon emissions (though this does not mean you should not work to make your use of HPC more carbon efficient!).
+As well as understanding carbon emissions from HPC, which this workshop will help you do, you also need to assess other activities you undertake as part of your work and try to estimate emissions associated with them.

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Exercise: What does your research look like?
+## Exercise: What does your work look like?

 Write down the activities that you do as part of your work or research that could be a source of carbon emissions other than from HPC systems.
 Once you have them written down, can you rank them in order of what you think the largest source of emissions will be to the smallest?